camillescott/cookiecutter-cppyy-cmake/{{cookiecutter.repo_name}}/README.md

     themselves should be named `pythonize_<NAMESPACE>_*.py`, where `<NAMESPACE>` refers to the namespace the pythonizor will be added to in the `cppyy.py.add_pythonization` call.
 These will be automatically found and added by the initializor.

-cppyy-bbhash has a more complicated C++ codebase, with templating and namespaces; however, it's header only and I opted to simply compile it into a static library and bundle it with the bindings' shared library.
-Here, I've created dynamic library, linked the cppyy bindings library against it, set up things to be relocatable, and set up all the install targets to install both the library headers and SO and the Python wheel.

 ## Repo Structure